joegreene/CS_121_Fall_2014/Weekly Work/Week 1/Resources/README.md

 ```

 You can see how it would be annoying to use `switch` statements for ranged checks.
 They're handy when you
-have to test things like a grade letter (note that 'A' translates to an integral value, i.e. `case 'A':` equals
+have to test things like a grade letter (note that the character `A` translates to an integral value, i.e. `case 'A':` equals
 `case 65:` due to the [ASCII table](http://www.ascii-code.com/)).

 #### Question 3
 Some concepts (not all as there could be more but these are the main ones that come to my mind):
 - Arrays
-- If/else if/else chains
+- if/else if/else chains
 - Loops (user input, menus, etc.)
 - Variables (general)
 - Functions (for each action needed in the program, like adding to the list or editing individual players)